+Legislative

+• •

+Requirement

+SDWA O. Reg.

+170/03 1-6 (1)

-Question ID MRDW1109000 Question Question Type Legislative Requirement If the system uses equipment for primary disinfection other than chlorination or chloramination and the equipment has malfunctioned, lost power or ceased to provide the appropriate level of disinfection, causing an alarm or an automatic shut-off, did a qualified person respond in a timely manner and take appropriate actions?
+When the primary disinfection equipment, other than that used for chlorination or chloramination, has failed causing an alarm to sound or an automatic shut-off to occur, a certified operator responded in a timely manner and took appropriate actions.

+Question ID MRDW1033000

+Question Question Legislative

+Type Requirement

+Is the secondary disinfectant residual measured as required for the large municipal residential distribution system?
 Legislative SDWA O. Reg.
-170/03 1-6 (1) Observation When the primary disinfection equipment, other than that use has failed causing an alarm to sound or an automatic shut-off responded in a timely manner and took appropriate actions.

-Question ID MRDW1033000 Question Question Type Legislative Requirement Is the secondary disinfectant residual measured as required for the large municipal residential distribution system?
-Legislative SDWA O. Reg.
 170/03 7-2 (3), SDWA O. Reg.
+170/03 7-2 (4)

+Observation

-170/03 7-2 (4) Observation The secondary disinfectant residual was measured as required for the distribution system.
+The secondary disinfectant residual was measured as required for the distribution system.